Elements of Standardized Field Sobriety Tests

 In 1986, the Advisory Committee on Highway Safety of the International Association of Chiefs of Police (IACP) passed a resolution which recommended that law enforcement agencies adopt and implement the field sobriety testing program developed by NHTSA.
-As the program grew, it became apparent that in order to insure continued success, nationally accepted standards should be established.
-Standardization that established criteria for the selection and training of SFST practitioners would help insure the continued high level of success of the SFST program.
+As the program grew, it became apparent that in order to ensure continued success, nationally accepted standards should be established.
+Standardization that established criteria for the selection and training of SFST practitioners would help ensure the continued high level of success of the SFST program.
 In 1992, the IACP Highway Safety Committee recommended the development of this system of nationally accepted standards.

 IACP and NHTSA

 In April of 1992, the IACP and NHTSA sponsored a meeting at the headquarters of IACP in Arlington, Virginia.
-Persons invited to this meeting included SFST instructors from several states, curriculum specialists and training administrators.
+Persons invited to this meeting included SFST instructors from several states, curriculum specialists, and training administrators.
 The participants met in working groups to reach a consensus concerning the many issues relating to the SFST program and to develop recommended minimum standards to the IACP Advisory Committee on Highway Safety.
 The standards were drafted and presented to the committee for their review at the midyear meeting in June 1992.

 The Advisory Committee on Highway Safety by resolution adopted the National Standards for the SFST Program and voting membership of the IACP subsequently approved the standards.
 In order to maintain the credibility and integrity of the program, agencies that use a training program other than that which is currently approved by the IACP must have the alternative curriculum approved by the IACP Advisory Committee on Highway Safety as meeting the required learning objectives.
 This is supported by the National Highway Traffic Safety Administration.

 Presently, SFST Training for police officers (and the few DUI defense attorneys, including Attorney Ruane, who have been taught the regimen) must be 16 hours in length and include at least two controlled drinking sessions utilizing volunteer drinkers.
 This is in accordance with section 1.2 of the standards for training in Standardized Field Sobriety Testing.
-In section 1.4, in order to satisfactorily complete the classroom portion of the training, SFST candidates must complete the IACP-approved final examination with a score of not less than eighty percent.
+In section 1.4, in order to satisfactorily complete the classroom portion of the training, SFST candidates must complete the IACP-approved final examination with a score of not less than 80%.
 Candidates scoring less than 80% on the final may be retested one time under the supervision of a SFST instructor.